wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

 Knowledge of the following is useful for this tutorial, though not required:

 * The C# driver for MongoDB.
 For more information on developing C# applications against MongoDB, see the MongoDB [CSharp Language Center][MongoC#LangCenter].
-* The ASP .NET web site framework.
+* The ASP .NET web application framework.
 You can learn all about it at the [ASP.net website][ASP.NET].
-* The ASP .NET MVC web site framework.
+* The ASP .NET MVC web application framework.
 You can learn all about it at the [ASP.NET MVC website][MVCWebSite].
 * Azure.
 You can get started reading at [Azure][WindowsAzure].

 ## Prerequisites ##